Kat8dev/podcast-app-angular/README.md

 - Run the following command to start the development server: ng serve  or ng serve --open

 ### Testing

-The application includes unit tests to ensure its functionality.
-To run the tests, follow these steps:

 1. Navigate to the project directory in your terminal.
 2. Run the following command to execute the unit tests via [Karma](https://karma-runner.github.io): ng test